AkiKanellis/escape-the-maze/README.md

 Maze AI Agent
 =============

-This is a project designed to showcase an AI agent using different path-finding methods in order to find a valid path in a maze-like environment.
+This is a project designed to showcase an AI agent using different path-finding methods in order to find a valid path in a maze-like environment along with their measured performance.

 **Path-finding methods:**
   1. Depth First Search